 The chance of gaining 10% is nice.
 But what about the remainder of your potential customers?
 Are you gaining a few at the expense of alienating a majority?

 Rather than risk it, it’s best to err on the side of fewer impressions and happier potential customers.

 One of the most common complaints about retargeting is that it’s “creepy.”
 This is why ClickZ had to try to explain away the creepy sentiment surrounding retargeting.

-In a New York Times article on retargeting, reporters quoted Julie Matlin who was innocently looking for shoes.
+In a New York Times article on retargeting from 2010 (a lot has changed since then, but the facts still hold true), reporters quoted Julie Matlin who was innocently looking for shoes.

 Her quick glance at a pair of kicks on Zappos.com turned into a recurring marketing experience: